 Most (but not all) contracts should include details about the accommodation.
 In the public school system, accommodation is included.
 The schools that don’t include accommodation in the contract (e.g. private centers) usually offer a little bit more money to go towards this expense.

 There are a number of additional things you should consider in your contract too.
 These are outlined in our ebook, 10 Do’s & Don’ts for Teaching English in China, which you can download for free today.

 Who arranges the contract?

-Our recruitment partner in China liaises with schools on your behalf to arrange the contract.
-The contract is ultimately between you and the school.
+Our recruitment partners in China liaise with schools on your behalf to arrange the contract.
+The contract agreement is ultimately between you and the school.